Exploration Series: Becoming Sports Stars by Georgina Clutterbuck

 End: 1 Aug 2019 8:00 pm

-This public lecture by CSU lecturer Georgina Clutterbuck will use the example of a community-based sports group, called Sports Stars, to explore the barriers and facilitators to participating in sport for children with disabilities and the ways that these can be overcome.
+This public lecture by Charles Sturt University lecturer Georgina Clutterbuck will use the example of a community-based sports group, called Sports Stars, to explore the barriers and facilitators to participating in sport for children with disabilities and the ways that these can be overcome.

 Georgina will explore public and professional perceptions of sport for children with disabilities and how this affects sports participation.
 Ultimately, the discussion will offer real-world, evidence based actions that can be taken by community members, allied health professionals and researchers to enhance the participation of children with disabilities in sport and physical recreation.